Where’s My hat?

 ---------------------------------

-What hooked me is what has hooked so many others.
-The Sawtooths.
+What hooked me is what has hooked so many others: the Sawtooths.
 I still remember coming around the bend on Highway 21 near Stanley for the first time.
 Suddenly my world got a whole lot bigger.

 ---------------------------------------

 I still have that 1965 dog-eared pamphlet, and I pull it out when I want to reminisce about how sweet life was back then.
-My folks would drop us off somewhere along that menacing expanse of towering peaks.
+My folks would drop us off somewhere along that menacing expanse of towering Sawtooth peaks.
 After promising to meet them later in the week, we would begin our trek into the “promised land.”

 But the Sawtooths had an official name that made it even sweeter.
 The Idaho Primitive Area had no roads, no motorized vehicles, no permanent buildings.
 But it did have lots of hiking and camping and mountains of natural beauty.
 We didn’t realize it at the time, but a decade later that Primitive Area would become the Sawtooth Wilderness, and part of the newly created Sawtooth National Recreation Area.